Celiac Disease | Inability to Digest Gluten

-This condition involves an inability to digest gluten, a protein found in the glutinous grains.
-Although not a commonly diagnosed condition, celiac disease may be more widespread than records indicate.
-The symptoms – diarrhea, abdominal pain, flatulence, weight loss, anemia, muscle cramps, and spasms – are similar to other chronic intestinal disorders, and so may easily be misdiagnosed.
+Celiac disease is a condition that involves the inability to digest gluten, a protein found in the glutinous grains.
+Although celiac disease is not a commonly diagnosed condition, celiac disease may be more widespread than records indicate.
+The symptoms of celiac disease are – diarrhea, abdominal pain, flatulence, weight loss, anemia, muscle cramps, and spasms – are similar to other chronic intestinal disorders, and so may easily be misdiagnosed.

 Often, persons with celiac disease are deficient in B vitamins and other nutrients supplied by whole grains.
 This need not be a problem – one can always choose from the non-glutinous varieties of grains such as brown rice, buckwheat, quinoa, and amaranth as well as oats.
-Sweet rice, a sticky grain not always tolerated by celiacs, is among the remedies for deficient spleen-pancreas qi (above) and decent blood (below).
+Sweet rice, a sticky grain not always tolerated by people living with celiac disease, is among the remedies for deficient spleen-pancreas qi (above) and decent blood (below).
 Sweet rice-intolerant celiacs with these deficiencies should avoid sweet rice and use the other recommended remedies.

 Because of nutrient malabsorption, the treatment of celiac disease must also address the likelihood of anemia and malnutrition, and can, therefore, include the blood-building remedies.
 To restore the small intestines and the digestive system in general, the dietary approach should consist of recognition of possible liver stagnation and the use of flaxseed tea.
 Nettle leaf (Urtica urens) tea encourages explicitly the renewal of intestinal villi, but it should not be taken while signs of coldness exist.